Biden knocks Clinton: Not a 'great' candidate

 The former VP, who continued to leave the door open just a crack to a possible 2020 run, spoke at a hedge-fund manager conference in Las Vegas.

-According to a report in The Street, Biden addressed the Democratic presidential nominee’s surprise November defeat to President Trump in blunt terms.
+According to Fox Business Network, Biden addressed the Democratic presidential nominee’s surprise November defeat to President Trump in blunt terms.

+"I never thought she was a great candidate.
+I thought I was a great candidate," he said, adding:

-He said she wasn’t a “great candidate” and that, "No man or woman should announce for the presidency unless they genuinely believe that for … that moment in the nation's history they are the most qualified person to deal with the issues facing the country.”
+"No man or woman should announce for the presidency unless they genuinely believe that for that moment in the nation’s history they are the most qualified person to deal with the issues facing the country."

 Biden also may have been publicly musing about his own plans.
 He reportedly said he’s focusing on his family right now, but if it looks like he’s the best person to run, “I may very well do it.”

 “Could I?
 Yes.
 Would I?
-Probably not,” Biden reportedly said.
+Probably no,” Biden said.

-According to another account in Business Insider, Biden still said Clinton would have made a very “good” president.
+Biden still said Clinton would have made a very good president.

 But the knock on her fitness as the party’s standard-bearer candidate was startling considering how tirelessly President Obama and other Democratic luminaries campaigned for her last fall.